 Porsche Panamera Sport Turismo hybrid interior, dashboard & comfort

 The Panamera hybrid has one of the best dashboards going, while the interior is comfortable enough to make even the most epic trip a breeze

 The Porsche Panamera’s interior is a precision exercise in understated looks that only emphasises the sense of quality.
-Its dashboard is impressively hi-tech, with a widescreen system and touch-sensitive switches, but also fairly easy to use.
+Its dashboard is impressively high-tech, with a widescreen system and touch-sensitive switches, but also fairly easy to use.

 The seats are a doddle to get comfortable in and you can pay extra for even more adjustment than standard.
 Still, at least you get most of the basic equipment you’d want as standard, including heated seats, automatic wipers, LED lights and two-zone climate control.